Alexander-Harriman/Sports-Projects/README.md

   - Generating a random forest model to determine Rule 5 selection odds and help identify players to be released from the organization
   - Other ad-hoc projects throughout the season

+- Tampa Bay Rays, 2024.
+Projects include:
+  - Creating a report on AAA pitchers to assist MLB Trade Deadline decision-making.
+  - Analyzing the best-performing teams in various KPIs throughout each level of Minor League Baseball.

 The path also contains code for all projects used to generate public Tableau projects throughout 2024.
 These projects include:

-- Various Minor League Baseball KPI tracking analyses
+- Creating advanced aging curves for NFL QB metrics and using them to predict each 2023 QB's expected 2024 performance.
-- An investigation into per-nation performance in the 2020 Tokyo Olympics and Paralympics
+- An investigation into per-nation performance in the 2020 Tokyo Olympics and Paralympics.
+- Analyzing every MLS team's 2023 game plan and team setup.
-- Tracking how well the Clemson Gymnastics team performed in their first season in 2024
+- Tracking how well the Clemson Gymnastics team performed in their first season in 2024.